-Nepali Female Solo Trekking by Shushma Bhatta
+Trekking as a Single Female: A Nepali Solo Trekking by Shushma Bhatta

 Travelling is a type of meditation for me.
 When you travel solo, you have no one to rely on but yourself and that pushes you to learn how to function in the world.
 It can open up your mind and let you understand yourself better.
 You don’t have to compromise with anything and the process gives you freedom; a freedom of being yourself, a freedom of living on your own with your own terms, and it brings a confidence within yourself.
 You can be whoever you want as there will be no one to judge you.
 I used to wake up at midnight and watch the stars and Himalayas for hours, watch my favourite movie facing the Himalayas.
 I danced like crazy around the horses in Mustang.
 I lived those moments and I still have those moment within myself.
 I love people and exploring local culture.
 People will start loving you and respect you if they see confidence inside of you.
 You are going to surprise so many women out there and inspire them.

 There are problems as well while travelling alone.
 If local men see women alone there will be lot of questions and you have to be careful while answering them.
 You don’t have to tell truth all the time if you feel uncomfortable.
 Be very smart when listening to the way they are asking questions and sometime you have to be diplomatic when answering.
 For example, I would say I am not travelling alone, or I am here for work if I do not feel comfortable.
 Having said that, do not hesitate to ask your own questions and help to people.

 Before traveling it’s very important to have knowledge about the places you are going.
 Google everything and travel during day time.
 If you have contacts in those areas please use them as it can be very helpful.
 Carry medicine and enough clothes with you.
 Always share your location with your family and friends.
 Do not feel lonely and enjoy as much as you can.